 It had grand ambitions

 The Phillips CD-i wasn’t merely another system released to do battle in the ‘90s console wars.
-It was the result of the pairing of audio titans Sony and Phillips, who wanted to create a full multi-media system that played everything from interactive software discs to video CDs.
+It was the result of the pairing of audio titans Sony and Phillips, who wanted to create a full multimedia system that played everything from interactive software discs to video CDs.
 That was the CD-i 210.
 But the system failed when it became evident folks weren’t ready to give up their VCRs just yet.
-Phillips pivoted and released a new machine, the 450, which was sold as video-game console.
+Phillips pivoted and released a new machine, the 450, which was sold as a video-game console.

-It might have been the most schizophrenic console of its time
+The Philips CD-i might have been the most schizophrenic console of its time

 Upon its launch in 1991, the CD-i 450 retailed for a whopping $699.
 That’s a lot to ask a consumer to pay when they’re not even sure what the system does.
 The 450 sold itself as a gaming console yet looked like a CD player and alluded to personal-computing ambitions.
 It wasn’t even sold alongside other consoles of the time, instead being displayed next to consumer electronics and computers.